cedricwalter/cedricwalter.github.io/content/posts/Hobbies/acedeck-nxy-z3.md

 |Direct Drive	|Quieter + less maintenance + no belt-adjustment/maintenance + easier to roll-carry	| Slightly less torque/brake power + not possible to put AT wheels |
 |Belt Drive	|More customizable to improve torque/top-speed + slightly better overall torque/brakes | Difificult to roll-carry + belt breaks can be hazardous AF (very rare but worth mentioning) + loud |

+# Tail lights
+Double click the power button to have them always on or always off.

+# Maintenance

+## Gears: every 800km or when gear start sounding dry
+There’s no need to add grease early on, as the gears come properly lubricated.
+Excessive grease can hinder heat dissipation and affect gear performance. owever, if they start sounding dry or you notice that some parts of the gears aren’t coated, it’s time to add a little.

+2. The hardware has been upgraded for durability, so stripping the screws is unlikely.
+You don’t need to retighten screws unless they feel loose; overtightening can actually cause issues.

+## Tires
+Running 6-inch or road tires on the Z3 is possible but it goes against the purpose of an all-terrain board.
+You’ll lose some confidence on rougher terrain, especially on wet grass or dirt paths.
+However, if you’re exclusively on the road, knobby tires may wear down faster.
+Acedeck offer a  new 9-inch upgrade kit is much better suited for versatile terrain.

+## Bolts tightening
+The bolts hold more securely now, so you’ll only need to check them once every few rides, maybe every 5–10.

+## Battery
+Store it at room temperature when not in use, ideally at 60% charge if you won’t be riding for a while.

 # Troubleshooting
 ## My boards arrow show forward, but the board goes in reverse, when the arrow is in reverse, board goes forward